 Producing silk floss is so difficult to master that it is said to take "eight years for spreading out silk floss and three years for spinning threads".

-Cocoons are boiled in sodium bicarbonate water for two hours, then the boiled soften cocoons are gently spread out and laid in ordinary temperature water.
+Cocoons are boiled in sodium bicarbonate water for two hours, then the boiled softened cocoons are gently spread out and laid in ordinary temperature water.
 Five to six sheets overlap each other to make a sheet of floss.
-With 50 sheets of floss is equivalent to a single hakari unit of measurement.
+Fifty sheets of floss is equivalent to a single hakari unit of measurement.
 A bolt of Yuki tsumugi silk fabric requires about seven hakari or 250 sheets of floss.

 - 2. Spinning into yarn

-Spining into yarn is called ito tsumugi in Japanese.
-It is a process of spreading out silk floss and winding it around a bamboo tube with corn pith.
+Spinning into yarn is called ito tsumugi in Japanese.
+It is a process of spreading out silk floss and winding it around a bamboo tube that has a corn pith attached.

-The wound floss is spun while the strands is pulled out by one hand and collected by the other.
+The wound floss spins while the strands are pulled out by one hand and collected by the other.
 This technique requires many years of practice.

-The spun thread is led into a special tub called oboke.
-With a hakari that equates to a bocchi, it takes 7 to 10 days to collect a single bocchi of threads.
+The spun thread is placed in a special tub called oboke.
+It takes seven to ten days to collect a single hakari or fifty sheets of threads.

 - 4. Reeling up

-This step uniforms the length, winds the threads around the platform and cuts them to the length of a bolt or several bolts.
+A rolling mill uniforms the length, by winding the threads around the rack and cutting them to the length of a bolt or several bolts.